 These awesome tattoos will inspire you to get your own ink done – find out more about the designers and the stories behind them.

 Whether they're inking a design you've given them, interpreting your brief in their own way or cooking you up something entirely from scratch, they're called tattoo artists for a reason.
-And we're inspired by them too, using tattoo fonts and or checking out other inspiring tattoo designs.
+And we're inspired by them too, using tattoo fonts and or checking out other inspiring tattoo designs and amazing watercolor tattoo art.
 So have a look at these awesome tattoos decorating designers bodies, and find out who was the artist behind them.

 01. Ryan Carson